flojoy-ai/docs/docs/instruments-database/RF Signal Generators/Keysight-E8257D/Keysight-E8257D.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-To connect to a Keysight E8257D RF Signal Generator using Qcodes, you can use the following Python script:
+To connect to a Keysight (Agilent) E8257D RF Signal Generator using Qcodes, you can use the following Python script:

 ```python
 import qcodes as qc